Kristina01111000/questionsforsite/README.md

-if in stages, would you prefer emails for accepting pages, or all then go over it in a zoom meeting? make a google doc we both can edit? monthly maintenance has to cover website costs
+if in stages, would you prefer emails for accepting pages, or all then go over it in a zoom meeting? make a google doc we both can edit? monthly maintenance has to cover website costs need to look up cost of server + ssl, etc